Benedictus Appenzeller: Music and influence

-Appenzeller wrote six masses which have survived, as well as numerous motets and Magnificat settings.
+Appenzeller wrote eight masses which have survived, as well as numerous motets and Magnificat settings.
 He also left over 40 chansons, many of which were published in Antwerp in a 1542 collection, Des chansons a quattre parties.
 The twenty-four chansons in this collection have been published as Benedictus Appenzeller: Chansons, edited by Glenda Goss Thompson.

 Appenzeller's music shows a range of stylistic influences, as would be expected in a composer working over many decades, and subject to influences from musicians coming and going from distant parts of an empire.
 His sacred music is typical of the Netherlandish style of the 1540s, with dense polyphonic textures, including pervasive imitation.
-He also wrote elaborate canonic structures, more in the manner of the previous generation, reminiscent of the music of Josquin des Prez or Pierre de La Rue.
+He also wrote elaborate canonic structures, more in the manner of the previous generation, reminiscent of the music of Josquin des Prez or Pierre de la Rue.
 In his secular music he strove for text comprehension, and also used more repetition, for example in musical refrains, than he did in his sacred music.